About the author

 Annual Cap: $12,000,000

-Terms: 25% for all crew and an additional 2% is given to qualified TV series, and pilots.
+Terms: Base credit of 28% on labor and local spend with an additional 2% is given to qualified TV series, and pilots.

 Scripted television, feature films, pilots, and commercials are eligible for film tax credit in Maryland.
-However, 50% of the principal photography must be in the state to receive the tax breaks.
+At least 50% of a production’s total principal photography must occur in the state in order for the project to qualify for the tax breaks.

 Qualified expenses include total costs incurred in the state of Maryland that are necessary to carry out production activity.
 All goods and services must be provided by a qualified vendor.